The Magnificent Marble Machine: Format change

-In early 1976, game play changed to feature two teams of two celebrities each playing the front game.
+In early 1976, and continuing for the remainder of the run, game play changed to feature two teams of two celebrities each playing the front game.
 The winning team headed to the machine.
 One celebrity drew a name from the drum (filled out by the studio audience) and the lucky person played the bonus round with each celebrity.

+The bonus round returned to having a goal, which was fixed at 10,000 points for each playing.
+The rules that were in place before the format change were reinstated; points could only be scored by hitting the thumper bumpers, hitting all seven won the audience member the bonus prize, and the money ball round returned to the game.

 Broadcast history

 The Magnificent Marble Machine aired in its original time slot until November 28, 1975.
 On December 1, 1975, the series replaced Three for the Money at 12:30 PM so Wheel of Fortune could expand to an hour.
 With the move, Marble was reduced in length to 25 minutes as a national newscast anchored by Edwin Newman aired at 12:55.

-After the January 2, 1976 broadcast, the show was pulled from the schedule for a two-week trial run of Take My Advice, a talk show hosted by KNBC news anchor Kelly Lange.
+After the January 2, 1976 broadcast, the show was pulled from the schedule for two weeks.
 When Marble returned on January 19, it changed to an all-celebrity format, which finally brought on its demise.
-While the last first-run episode aired March 12, its replacement, The Fun Factory, was postponed because of a technicians' strike, resulting in repeats airing through June 11.
+While the last first-run episode aired April 9, its replacement, The Fun Factory, was postponed because of a technicians' strike, resulting in repeats airing through June 11.

 In popular culture

 A brief clip from The Magnificent Marble Machine is seen in the 1979 film The China Syndrome, as the "regularly scheduled programming" that the TV station interrupts to show the main character's report from inside the power plant.
-The clip shows celebrity guest Joan Rivers playing a normal ball on the machine, though the original audio is dubbed over with music composed for the film.
-The film's credits do not mention the show, Rivers or Heatter-Quigley.
+The clip shows celebrity guest Gary Burghoff playing a normal ball on the machine, though the original audio is dubbed over with music composed for the film.
+The film's credits do not mention the show, Burghoff or Heatter-Quigley.